nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 Replace the variables in the property template located at the relative path `examples/demo-product.yaml`, including `$suffix`.

-> Here are two code repositories created: "source code repository" is used to store project source code and pipeline configuration files, while "deployment configuration repository" is used to store project deployment manifests.
+> Here are three code repositories created: "source code repository" is used to store project source code, "deployment configuration repository" is used to store deployment manifests, and "pipeline configuration repository" is used to store pipeline configuration files.

 ```yaml
 # Product